ably-labs/pubsub-demo-dotnet/README.md

     .\ConsoleChat.exe pub <ChannelName> <AblyApiKey>
     ```

+    > Ably will create a new channel if it doesn't yet exist.

 3. Start one instance of the application in the subscriber mode:

     ```powershell
     .\ConsoleChat.exe sub <ChannelName> <AblyApiKey>
     ```

+    > Use the same channel & API key as in step 2.

-Alternatively, you can start the application in Debug mode in VSCode.
-The `launch.json` contains input arguments and this instructs VSCode to show input fields when the application is run:
+Alternatively, you can start the application in Debug mode in VSCode by pressing `F5`.
+The `launch.json` contains input arguments and this instructs VSCode to show input fields when the application is run in debug mode:

 ![Input fields when debugging in VSCode](media/%20console_chat_vscode_debug.gif)